semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

 ## Changing a user's role

 :::info Prerequisites
-* You must be an `admin` to perform this operation.
+You must be an `admin` to perform this operation.
-* You may need to log out and log back in after enabling RBAC for your organization.
 :::

 To **change a user's role**: